typetools/guava/README-typetools.md

 strings).
 First, you must run maven with the install target to get a copy of all the generated jar files in your local maven repository:

-mvn -V -B -U clean install -Dcheckerframework.checkers=org.checkerframework.checker.formatter.FormatterChecker  \
+./mvnw -V -B -U clean install -Dcheckerframework.checkers=org.checkerframework.checker.formatter.FormatterChecker  \
     -Dcheck.value.phase=skip -Dmaven.test.skip -Dmaven.javadoc.skip

 Then you run the test suite:

-MAVEN_OPTS=-Xmx6g mvn -V -B -U verify -Dcheckerframework.checkers=org.checkerframework.checker.formatter.FormatterChecker \
+MAVEN_OPTS=-Xmx6g ./mvnw -V -B -U verify -Dcheckerframework.checkers=org.checkerframework.checker.formatter.FormatterChecker \
                       -Dcheck.value.phase=skip -Dmaven.javadoc.skip

 Running with the single FormatterChecker gets the total time down to about 20-25 minutes,